 This is, by far, the most professionally run waterfall destination and for that reason, I am always happy to take my client here.
 Its close proximity to Ubud makes it easy to visit after an earlier session at the Tegalalang Rice Terrace.
 There are three different levels on the waterfall on where a couple can pose.
 It is advisable to not wear any heels and please be mindful that there are stairs to reach the waterfall.
 The management charge Rp250,000 for photoshoot permit includes entrance and drink.
-Don’t go there after a heavy rain because the water can get high and dangerously powerful especially in wet season, November to January.
+Don’t go there after heavy rain because the water can get high and dangerously powerful especially in wet season, November to January.
 Come early to avoid the crowd of Instagram waterfall chasers.

 Campuhan Ridge Walk

 This is another alternative to the rice terrace.
 It offers the same exquisite golden lighting and lush green vista of Ubud.
-There’s a beautiful temple on the entrance as a spot to take picture.
+There’s a beautiful temple on the entrance as a spot to take pictures.
 Sunrise or sunset will be the perfect time to come here for a walk and picture taking.
 An easy stroll off the main road, the trek is easy although heels are not advisable.

 Petanu River, Tampak Siring

 Located around 30 minutes from Ubud, the mythical Petanu River is one of the most important rivers on the island.
 It airs the farmlands and closely interlinked with the local’s belief and folklore.
 It is also my hometown and a river of my childhood – so I know some of its hidden crevices by heart.
 For a more adventurous couple who don’t mind getting wet, I will take them here for an intimate and dramatic photoshoot.
-Just advise them to bring extra pair of clothes and towel.
+Just advise them to bring an extra pair of clothes and a towel.

 Front Gate of Samuan Tiga Temple

-Located between Blangsinga Waterfall and the town of Ubud, Pura Samuan Tiga as it is known, is an exemplary piece of Balinese temple architecture.
-The front gate makes for a dramatic backdrop for a photoshooting.
+Located between Blangsinga Waterfall and the town of Ubud, Pura Samuan Tiga as it is known is an exemplary piece of Balinese temple architecture.
+The front gate makes for a dramatic backdrop for a photo shooting.
 It is ok to not wear a sarong as long as you don’t go inside the temple area.